ballab1/container_build_framework/docs/Installation.md

 build/container_build_framework/bin/setupContainerFramework
 ```

-Configuring the framework, will setup a `action_folder` folder in the build folder.
+Configuring the framework will setup the `action_folder` folder in the build folder.
 This contains subfolders for each of the action categories performed.
-It also sets up symlinks in the action folders to 'canned scripts' maintained in the **action.templates** folder of the container build framework.
-These scripts perform the most common tasks.
+It also sets up the build.sh in the build folder as well as Dockerfile, docker-compose.yml and the standard git repo files: .gitignore .dockeringnore .gitattributes .lfsconfig

 The project `Dockerfile` copies the action folders and the framework folder into the container **/tmp** directory (in the build environment), along with the other scripts and customizations, when building the container.
 The last command in the Dockerfile deletes the contents of the **/tmp** folder.
 The result is that none of the framework, or any of the action folders reside in the final container.